-In Section 4 of this paper, I shall argue that in ideal circumstances randomised evaluations of projects are useful for obtaining a convincing estimate of the average effect of a programme or project.
-The price for this success is a focus that is too narrow to tell us 'what works' in development, to design policy, or to advance scientific knowledge about development processes.
-Project evaluation using randomised controlled trials is unlikely to discover the elusive keys to development, nor to be the basis for a cumulative research programme that might progressively lead to a better understanding of development.
-This argument applies a fortiori to instrumental variables strategies that are aimed at generating quasi-experiments; the value of econometric methods cannot be assessed by how closely they approximate randomised controlled trials.
-Following Cartwright (2007a, 2007b), I argue that evidence from randomised controlled trials has no special priority.
-Randomisation is not a gold standard because 'there is no gold standard' (Cartwright 2007a).
-Randomised controlled trials cannot automatically trump other evidence, they do not occupy any special place in some hierarchy of evidence; nor does it make sense to refer to them as 'hard' while other methods are 'soft'.
-These rhetorical devices are just that; a metaphor is not an argument.
+In section 4 of this paper, I shall argue that, under ideal circumstances, randomized evaluations of projects are useful for obtaining a convincing estimate of the average effect of a program or project.
+The price for this success is a focus that is too narrow and too local to tell us "what works" in development, to design policy, or to advance scientific knowledge about development processes.

+Project evaluations, whether using randomized controlled trials or nonexperimental methods, are unlikely to disclose the secrets of development nor, unless they are guided by theory that is itself open to revision, are they likely to be the basis for a cumulative research program that might lead to a better understanding of development.
+This argument applies a fortiori to instrumental variables strategies that are aimed at generating quasi-experiments; the value of econometric methods cannot and should not be assessed by how closely they approximate randomized controlled trials.
+Following Nancy Cartwright (2007a, 2007b), I argue that evidence from randomized controlled trials can have no special priority.
+Randomization is not a gold standard because "there is no gold standard" Cartwright (2007a.)
+Randomized controlled trials cannot automatically trump other evidence, they do not occupy any special place in some hierarchy of evidence, nor does it make sense to refer to them as "hard" while other methods are "soft."
+These rhetorical devices are just that; metaphor is not argument, nor does endless repetition make it so.

-More positively, I shall argue that the analysis of projects needs to be refocused towards the investigation of potentially generalisable mechanisms that explain why and in what contexts projects can be expected to work.
-The best of the experimental work in development economics already does so, because its practitioners are too talented to be bound by their own methodological prescriptions.
+More positively, I shall argue that the analysis of projects needs to be refocused toward the investigation of potentially generalizable mechanisms that explain why and in what contexts projects can be expected to work.
+The best of the experimental work in development economics already does so because its practitioners are too talented to be bound by their own methodological prescriptions.
 Yet there would be much to be said for doing so more openly.
-I concur with the general message in Pawson and Tilley (1997), who argue that thirty years of project evaluation in sociology, education and criminology was largely unsuccessful because it focused on whether projects work instead of on why they work.
-In economics, warnings along the same lines have been repeatedly given by James Heckman-see particularly Heckman (1992) and Heckman and Smith (1995)- and much of what I have to say is a recapitulation of his arguments.
+I concur with Ray Pawson and Nick Tilley (1997), who argue that thirty years of project evaluation in sociology, education, and criminology was largely unsuccessful because it focused on whether projects worked instead of on why they worked.
+In economics, warnings along the same lines have been repeatedly given by James J. Heckman (see particularly Heckman 1992 and Heckman and Jeffrey A. Smith 1995), and much of what I have to say is a recapitulation of his arguments.

-The paper is organised as follows.
+The paper is organized as follows.
 Section 2 lays out some econometric preliminaries concerning instrumental variables and the vexed question of exogeneity.
 Section 3 is about aid and growth.
-Section 4 is about randomised controlled trials.
-Section 5 is about using empirical evidence and where we should go next.
+Section 4 is about randomized controlled trials.
+Section 5 is about using empirical evidence and where we should go now.

-2. Instruments, identification, and the meaning of exogeneity
+2. Instruments, Identification, and the Meaning of Exogeneity

-It is useful to begin with a simple and familiar econometric model that I can use to illustrate the differences between different flavours of econometric practice; this has nothing to do with economic development, but has the virtue of simplicity and is easy to contrast with the development practice that I wish to discuss.
+It is useful to begin with a simple and familiar econometric model that I can use to illustrate the differences between different flavors of econometric practice-this has nothing to do with economic development but it is simple and easy to contrast with the development practice that I wish to discuss.
 In contrast to the models that I will discuss later, I think of this as a model in the spirit of the Cowles Foundation.
 It is the simplest possible Keynesian macroeconomic model of national income determination taken from once-standard econometrics textbooks.
-There are two equations which together comprise a complete macroeconomic system.
-The first equation is a consumption function, in which aggregate consumption is a linear function of aggregate national income, while the second is the national income accounting identity which says that income is the sum of consumption and investment.
+There are two equations that together comprise a complete macroeconomic system.
+The first equation is a consumption function in which aggregate consumption is a linear function of aggregate national income, while the second is the national income accounting identity that says that income is the sum of consumption and investment.
 I write the system in standard notation as